innolitics/rdm/rdm/base/software_plan.md

 - the software design specification is accurate and up-to-date
 - the Unresolved Anomolies Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2 and 5.8.3]{% endif %}
 - the Revision Level History Document is up-to-date{% if system.auditor_notes %} [62304:5.8.4]{% endif %}
-- Integration and System Testing has been completed after the last change request was integrated{% if system.auditor_notes %} [62304:5.8.1]{% endif %}
+- Integration and System Testing has been completed after the last change request was integrated, and a test record has been written{% if system.auditor_notes %} [62304:5.8.1]{% endif %}

 {# TODO: add details about 14971:7 and 8 #}